THE STONEY'S STORY. SINCE 1907.

 2012-2017

-Today Stoney’s Brewing Company produces over 8,500 barrels of beer a year locally in Latrobe, PA.
-That’s about 2.9 million 12oz beers.
-Currently, Stoney’s is circulated to over 200 Beer distributors in Western Pennsylvania, Garret County Maryland, and West Virginia You can also find Stoney’s beer in over 200 restaurants and bars in those areas.
-Stoney’s was recently ranked #2 on “The Largest Pittsburgh-area Breweries” by Pittsburgh Business Times in 2024.
+Today, Stoney's Brewing Company continues to brew locally in Pennsylvania, producing thousands of barrels of beer each year for a growing network of over 200 distributors across Western Pennsylvania, Garrett County Maryland, and West Virginia.
+You can also find Stoney's on tap and on shelves at over 200 restaurants and bars throughout those regions.
+In 2024, Stoney's was ranked #2 on "The Largest Pittsburgh-area Breweries" list by Pittsburgh Business Times.

 Close-up photo of a vintage Stoney’s Beer can signed by Shirley Jones, held in a hand with red-painted nails.
 Captured by Pittsburgh-based professional photographer Ian Jones using a Sony a1 and Tamron 28-75mm lens.
 ISJDESIGNS